 If you’ve ever felt confused about the differences between classic, vintage, and antique cars, you’re not alone!
-Many people aren’t aware of the main differences between the three classifications.
+Many people aren’t aware of the main differences between the classifications.

 Here at Classic Auto, we’re more than just a car insurance company — we’re also vehicle enthusiasts.
 Today, we’re excited to explain to you three key differences between classic, vintage, and antique cars so that you can make the right decision when purchasing a car or insurance on your existing vehicle.